Access key links:

 Executive Director

-Simon started his career working as a training adviser for the Engineering Industry Training Board in Kent where he specialised in management development work.
-He was also the Management Training Manager at the Ranmoor Hall Training Centre and worked on the implementation of a distance learning programme called ‘Open Tech’, before moving into policy work in government.
+Simon started his career working as a training adviser for the Engineering Industry Training Board in Kent, was a management training manager and worked on the implementation of a distance learning programme called ‘Open Tech’, before moving into policy work in government.

 Simon is a graduate of Bradford University, is a Fellow of the Chartered Institute of Personnel and Development and lives in Sheffield.